Classification of States: From Aristotle to Modern Political Science

 Such terms do not belong properly to the nomenclature of political science, but literature and history.
 Hence, such classifications have little or no scientific or practical value.
 Von Mohl would have been more consistent had he classified states as ancient, classic, medieval, and modern, although it would have been chronological and not scientific.

-Bluntsehli’s Classification:-
+Bluntschli’s Classification:-

-The noted GermanSwiss publicist, Bluntschli, who in his Theory of the State discussed the different forms of state at great length, adopted Aristotle’s claSSification.
+The noted German-Swiss publicist, Bluntschli, who in his Theory of the State discussed the different forms of state at great length, adopted Aristotle’s classification.
 However, he added a fourth type of theocracy, which in its perverted form he styled idiocracy.

 In addition to these fundamental forms, he recognized a group of secondary forms that he considered necessary to complete the Aristotelian classification: ree, half free, and unfree states.
 He said theocracies tend to become unfree states.
 Aristocracies gravitate toward the half-free class while democracy naturally belongs to the free type, although they may become despotisms.